zll-hust/AV-VISSIM/README.md

-# Equity Impacts of Connected and Automated Vehicles in Multimodal Urban Transport Networks
+# Evaluating Impacts of Public Transit and Automobiles During Connected and Automated Vehicle Adoption

 ## Introduction

 This repo provides the source code and data for the following paper:

-"Equity Impacts of Connected and Automated Vehicles in Multimodal Urban Transport Networks."
-(2025)
+Cai, X., Zhou, H., Ma, C.,  Li, X., & Ran, B. (2025).
+Evaluating impacts of public transit and automobiles during connected automated vehicle adoption.
+Journal of Advanced Transportation.

 This study develops a simulation-based framework using PTV VISSIM to evaluate the equity effects of AV deployment on different income groups.
 High-income individuals are modeled as relying on private automobiles, while low-income individuals depend on AV-enabled public transit.
 A detailed case study in Madison, Wisconsin, is developed using PTV VISSIM, incorporating precise lane configurations and traffic light settings derived from empirical data.